 earned her bachelor’s degree from Boston University and her Masters in Library Science

 Jane lives in Marietta, GA with her husband Craig.
-They have three grown children and five grandchildren.
+They have three grown children and seven grandchildren.